Wei Lihuang: Postwar career

 Recalled to northern China to again replace General Chen Cheng following the war, Wei was placed in command of KMT forces in northeast China in October 1947.
-After being cut off from land communication with the KMT with the communist capture of Chinchow (Jinzhou 锦州, Liaoning), he was supposedly planning for an offensive to recapture the Nationalist provincial capital before he was ordered to withdraw by Chiang Kai-shek.
+After being cut off from land communication with the KMT with the communist capture of Chinchow, Liaoning, he was supposedly planning for an offensive to recapture the Nationalist provincial capital before he was ordered to withdraw by Chiang Kai-shek.
 Shortly before the communist capture of Mukden (Shenyang), Wei would return to southern China following his replacement by his field commander Du Yuming in October 1948.

 In spite of Wei's earlier success, his tenure in the northeast was remarkably unsuccessful.
 He defied orders for more than a year to withdraw, and lost 300,000 troops.
-Taylor (2009) writes that "Of those, 246,000 were captured, and many if not most were quickly incorporated into the PLA" (p.
-389).
+Out of that total, 246,000 were captured, and many if not most were quickly incorporated into the PLA.

-Chiang ordered Wei's house arrest.
-Wei made his way to Hong Kong in 1949, and moved to Beijing in 1955, where he would "participate in various organizations of the People's Republic" (Taylor, 2009, p.
-389).
+Chiang subsequently ordered Wei's house arrest.
+Wei made his way to Hong Kong in 1949, and moved to Beijing in 1955, where he would participate in various organizations of the People's Republic.
 He would live in the PRC until his death in 1960.